S-a-i-f-A-l-i/backend-boilerplate-project/Readme.md

     .connect(
       process.env.DATABASE

-      // due to new version no need to add these things
+      // due to new version no need to add code for mongoose deprecationwarning 👇👇
       // ,{
       //   useNewUrlParser: true,
       //   useFindAndModify: false,